zhengqixi/AI/labs/1/README.md

 # Requirements
 Needs Python3.8 or higher to run.
+On CIMS machines, use `python3.8` or `python3.9`

 ## Overview
 `minimax.py` contains the main command line tool for the minimax solver.